biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2022/paper.md

 For future work, one feature request is to include support for converting graphs to images for PDF generation.
 This can be achieved with mermaid in pandoc, for example.
 At this point we do not opt to include mermaid because it depends on a headless chromium browser --- that is not something we like to run in a web service environment.

 We also discussed support for papers submitted in other languages.
 We think that is a good idea and pandoc+tetex should support internationalisation (i8n).
 For a next biohackathon such a proof-of-concept appears to be in order.
 Another feature we would like to introduce is to support org-mode as an alternative for markdown.
-Pandoc can transform one to the other, so it should not be too hard.
+Pandoc can already transform one to the other.

 At this biohackathon we did not explore APIs of wikidata, Pubmed, Uniprot and others relevant to BioHackrXiv publications.
-In the near future, before implementing the full workflow, we will also need to look at software heritage archive (cite?) because one of the goals is to store software output and data as part of a working groups outcome.
+In the near future, before implementing the full workflow, we will also need to look at [software heritage archive](https://www.softwareheritage.org/) because one of the goals is to store software output and data as part of a working groups outcome.
 The goal of the Software Heritage initiative is to collect all publicly available software in source code form together with its development history, replicate it massively to ensure its preservation, and share it with everyone who needs it.
 It provides an API and on upload exposes a permanent identifier.
 It is therefore not necessary to store software in Zenodo that is contributed to Software Heritage.

 Of the mentioned services in this paper: Wikidata, Pubmed, Uniprot, Software Heritage Archive, EuropePMC and Zenodo appear to be long term initiatives that we can build on for BioHackrXiv (FIXME).
 Building our own submission system will give us new options for presenting BioHackrXiv and for improving the workflow and experience for both submitters and readers of BioHackrXiv.